 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19]

-Let's check the number of partitions and data on them:
+Let's inspect the number of partitions and their contents:

 >>> rdd.getNumPartitions() # get current number of paritions